Aaquib111/edge-attribution-patching/README.md

 # Edge Attribution Patching

 Use the `minimal-implementation` branch for an easy-to-use version of edge attribution patching!
+All code in the minimal_implementation branch has been created by [Oscar Balcells](https://github.com/obalcells).

 This repository is currently under development.
 It is built on top of https://github.com/neelnanda-io/TransformerLens which we may merge into eventually.